 “That’s not the problem.”
 He jump into the driver’s side.
 Fiddling under the steering wheel, he has it started in under 15 seconds.

 “Hop in,” and we take off with Nicky driving.
 We pull into the Starwood parking lot.
 It is early.
 The bouncers recognized Nicky, so we can park in the lot.
-It does not feel safe now, leaving it anywhere, so we hang out in the car.
+Leaving it anywhere does not feel safe now, , so we hang out in the car.
 It reminds me of our southern road trip at the road houses.
 I half expect Iggy to show up on a stolen motorcycle.
 Other punks come over and hang out.
 I share more of Jimmy’s joints.
 Nicky does not seem to mind, even though he refuses to partake.
 John and Dix Denney arrive, giving me the evil eye.
 The long stare is not just their stage act.
 Nicky explains that I am‘cool,’ even if I screwed over the band about the movie.
 The brothers smoke my pot and leave.
 Gerber has been with them, but she stays, taking an instant liking to Jack.

 “I have a boyfriend,” he exclaims when she tried to stick her hand down his pants.